Joseph P. Kerwin: Early life and education

-After graduating from high school, Kerwin enrolled at the College of the Holy Cross.
-He graduated in 1953 with a Bachelor of Arts degree, magna cum laude, in philosophy with a minor in pre-med, ranked eighth in a class of 380 students.
-During his junior year, Kerwin won a national rhyme contest involving Lucky Strike cigarettes.
-His senior thesis was titled, "Psychological Aspects of Competitive Swimming".
+After high school, Kerwin enrolled at the College of the Holy Cross in Worcester, Massachusetts, and graduated in 1953 with a Bachelor of Arts degree, magna cum laude, in philosophy and pre-medical studies, ranked eighth in his class.
+During his junior year at Holy Cross, he won a national rhyme contest involving Lucky Strike cigarettes.
+In his final year, he wrote a senior thesis titled, Psychological Aspects of Competitive Swimming.

-Kerwin received a Doctor of Medicine (M.D.) degree from the Feinberg School of Medicine of Northwestern University in 1957.
-He completed his internship at the District of Columbia General Hospital in Washington, D.C., and attended the United States Navy School of Aviation Medicine at Naval Air Station Pensacola before being designated a naval flight surgeon in December 1958.
+In 1957, Kerwin earned his Doctor of Medicine (M.D.) from Northwestern University at the Feinberg School of Medicine.
+After medical school, he completed an internship at District of Columbia General Hospital in Washington, D.C.
+During his internship, he was selected for military service through the contemporary physicians' draft system and assigned to the United States Navy.
+After his internship, he attended the U.S. Navy School of Aviation Medicine.